nunchistudio/blacksmith/documentation/faq.md

 ## Why the adapters are not open-source?

-By keeping the source code closed, we also keep a better flexibility for Enterprise versions and features.
+By keeping the source code of adapters closed and proprietary, we also keep a better flexibility for Enterprise versions and features.
 To develop a large-scale, technically-complex product, and ensure long-term sustainability, we need to have a strong focus on the company behind this.
-This means having different kinds of revenue streams alongside services and support.
+This means having different kinds of product offerings alongside services and support.

-In a near future, we will offer `enterprise` adapters in addition to the `standard` ones for the `gateway` and `scheduler` interfaces.
-More details coming soon.